-- The bi-regional relationship allows the autonomy of both regions to be expanded in the face of the risk of subordination due to bipolarity in the past and also in the present. - Regional integration and social democracy are useful strategies both politically and in terms of development as foundations of multilateralism, international order and global governance; - Cooperation is more effective when it is combined with political objectives of peace, democracy and development, and does not respond to technocratic logic; - Trade relations and association agreements also have a geopolitical dimension as a strategy for the diversification and protection of markets and investment, either, as in the past, regarding the United States, or today in the competition with China.
+- The bi-regional relationship allows the autonomy of both regions to be expanded in the face of the risk of subordination due to past and present bipolarity. - Regional integration and social democracy are useful strategies both politically and in terms of development as foundations of multilateralism, international order and global governance; - Cooperation is more effective when it is combined with political objectives of peace, democracy and development, and does not respond to technocratic logic; - Trade relations and association agreements also have a geopolitical dimension as a strategy for the diversification and protection of markets and investment, either, as in the past, regarding the United States, or today in the competition with China.

 However, these relations were very stagnant up until 2023.
 The political fractures in the region blocked CELAC and other regional organizations, preventing bi-regional dialogue with the EU for several years.
-The rise of China also had an impact, displacing Europe - until then the second trading partner after the United States - to third position.
-This link with China has increased extractivism and discouraged industrialization and regional integration.
-The EU remains the main source of foreign direct investment (FDI) in LAC, but investment from China is growing rapidly.
+The rise of China also had an impact, displacing Europe -until then the second trading partner after the United States- to third position.
+This link with China has increased extractivism and discouraged industrialisation and regional integration.
+The EU remains the main source of foreign direct investment (FDI) in LAC, but Chinese investment is growing rapidly.

-The causes of this stagnation have also been caused by Europe.
+Europe must also bear some responsibility for this stagnation.
 LAC has not been a priority for the EU's foreign action which opted for a triangulation strategy with the United States that was not possible either with the Trump administration or, to some extent, with that of Biden.
-The EU has had and has important differences in approach with the United States regarding Venezuela or Cuba as well as other problems in the region; moreover, the EU has more in common with a Latin American perspective.
+The EU has had and has important differences in approach with the United States regarding Venezuela and Cub, as well as other problems in the region; moreover, the EU has more in common with a Latin American perspective.
 EU cooperation also stagnated due to the unfortunate "graduation" of most Latin American countries as recipients of development aid, which only represents 4% of the EU budget for external action.
 As for trade negotiations, the 2019 "agreement in principle" between the EU and Mercosur soon came to a standstill due to the environmental denialism of Jair Bolsonaro's government in Brazil and the re-emergence of protectionist claims and environmental demands in the EU.

 The global scenario defines shared challenges that require a more horizontal relationship, one based on different responsibilities and capacities and different levels of economic structure and well-being between both regions.
-A relationship without the paternalistic and condescending attitude that has characterised European self-perception, but rather one that calls for a more deliberative and open approach in order to generate trust and which supports a renewed Euro-Latin American alliance which is more inclusive and evenly balanced.
+A relationship without the paternalistic and condescending attitude that has characterised European self-perception, but rather one that calls for a more deliberative and open approach in order to generate trust and which supports a renewed EuroLatin American alliance which is more inclusive and evenly balanced.

 As indicated, the EU may have lost some of its credibility due to its inconsistencies on the international agenda, but we must not forget the important influence that the EU retains in the region.
 According to independent surveys, perceptions of the EU and its role as a global player are positive, ahead of the United States and China.
-Its autonomy and influence is recognized, and it is considered a world leader in the issues that most concern the citizens of LAC: the environment and the fight against climate change, poverty and inequality, the promotion of world peace, culture and education, democracy and human rights, and health and vaccines.
-On the other hand, some criticisms of the EU have originated in the global South - with which Latin America is often identified - an area that has shown little internal cohesion and whose proposals do not always reflect the all the region's priorities.
+Its autonomy and influence is recognised, and it is considered a world leader in the issues that most concern the citizens of LAC: the environment and the fight against climate change, poverty and inequality, the promotion of world peace, culture and education, democracy and human rights, and health and vaccines.
+On the other hand, some criticisms of the EU have originated in the Global South -with which Latin America is often identified- an area that has shown little internal cohesion and whose proposals do not always reflect the all the region's priorities.